 Background: Why Subscriptions Are Not a Flat Rate

-A common misconception: taking out a Pro subscription with Claude for EUR 20 a month does not provide unlimited requests.
-When it comes to coding tasks, things quickly become critical – even a manageable project often depletes the token quota within a few hours.
-Once the included quota is exhausted, additional costs per token apply.
-Providers then usually recommend upgrading to a larger package.
-The refill models vary: some subscriptions top up the allowance weekly, others only on the first of the month.
+A common misconception: a Claude Pro subscription at EUR 20 a month does not give you unlimited requests.
+Coding tasks reach the limit fast; even a modest project often burns through the token quota within a few hours.
+Once the included quota is exhausted, per-token charges kick in.
+Providers then typically nudge you towards a larger plan.
+Refill cycles vary too: some subscriptions top up the allowance weekly, others only on the first of the month.

-For context: a $20 subscription realistically allows for a smaller programming project to be implemented.
-Especially with powerful models like Opus 4.5, users quickly reach the limits of the included quota – quality comes at a price here.
+For context, a $20 subscription realistically covers a smaller programming project.
+With powerful models like Opus 4.5 in particular, you hit the limits of the included quota quickly: quality comes at a price.

 Benchmark Overfitting and Goodhart's Law are the key concepts here.
 Goodhart's Law states: “When a measure becomes a target, it ceases to be a good measure.”
 For LLMs, this means models are specifically optimised for benchmarks – often at the expense of real-world performance.